Alejandroq12/smart-recognition/README.md

 ### Deployment <a name="deployment"></a>

-You can deploy this project using: Netlify, Render, or GitHub Pages,
+You can deploy this project using: Netlify, Render, Heroku or GitHub Pages,
-- I will use Netlify to deploy my website.
+- I am using Heroku to deploy it.
-- For more information about deployment on Netlify see "[Netlify](https://www.netlify.com/)".
+- For more information about deployment on Heroku see "[Heroku](https://www.heroku.com/what)".

 <p align="right">(<a href="#readme-top">back to top</a>)</p>